This Sunday, March 8th, at 2am, New Yorkers are set to move their clocks forward 1 hour marking the beginning of Daylight Savings Time.

 Acting Executive Director of the Thruway Authority Bob Megna added, “It is vitally important to for all drivers to be aware of the dangers of drowsy driving, especially at this time of year, and motorists should always be properly rested before they get behind the wheel.
 The Thruway is one of the nation’s safest superhighways, and we depend on drivers to act responsibly at all times to help keep it that way.”

-For more information and safety tips about drowsy driving, visit safeny.ny.gov and if you receive a traffic ticket anywhere in New York State, contact The Rosenblum Law Firm for a free attorney consultation at 888-883-5529.
+For more information and safety tips about drowsy driving, visit safeny.ny.gov and if you receive a traffic ticket anywhere in New York State, contact Rosenblum Law for a free attorney consultation at 888-883-5529.